cmss13-devs/cmss13/tools/mapmerge2/README.md

 ## Installation

 To install Python dependencies, run `requirements-install.bat`, or run `python -m pip install -r requirements.txt` directly.
-Make sure you have Python 3.5 or higher before doing so.
 See the [Git hooks] documentation to install the Git pre-commit hook which runs the map merger automatically, or use `tools/mapmerge/Prepare Maps.bat` to save backups before running `mapmerge.bat`.

 For up-to-date installation and detailed troubleshooting instructions, visit the [Map Merger] wiki article.

-## Usage

-Assuming you've already installed the Python dependencies.
-Follow the steps below,

-1. Run Prepare Maps.bat as this provides backups before making changes to a map.
-It also makes the mapmerger actually work.

-2. Edit your map.

-3. Run mapmerge.bat (unless you've setup the mapmerger2 hooks)

-4. Commit your changes and you're done!

-Note: Do not open the map in dreammaker before committing the results of mapmerger - this can cause dreammaker to save back into the default dmm format.
-If you're having issues with your map getting stuck in dmm mode, try committing and pushing the mapmerger changes before reopening in dreammaker.

 ## Code Structure